Pontiac, Michigan: Mayor

-The mayor of Pontiac is Tim Greimel.
+The mayor of Pontiac is Mike McGuinness; his four-year term began in January 2026.

 The city of Pontiac operates under a strong mayor system.
 The mayor serves as the chief executive of the city while holding all responsibilities of the city's executive branch.
 These responsibilities include proposing a city budget, ensuring that all laws are followed accordingly, as well as delivering a State of the City address.
 The Pontiac mayor also is responsible for appointing several positions in office including deputy mayor as well as overseeing the law, financial, police, and fire departments.

 Mayoral history

 Wallace E. Holland (1974–1986 and 1990–1994) was the first African American elected as Mayor of Pontiac, and the first directly elected Mayor following the adoption of the revised Pontiac City Charter in 1982.

 Deirdre Holloway Waterman, was an ophthalmologist who was elected as Pontiac's first female mayor by more than 68% of the vote on November 5, 2013.
 She was re-elected in 2017 with 57% of the vote.
 Her late husband, William Waterman, was a prominent attorney in the community who was appointed in 1988 by Michigan Governor James Blanchard to the District Court in Pontiac and elected multiple times to continue serving; he died in office in 2003.
 The District Courthouse was renamed in his honor, the William J. Waterman Hall of Justice.
 Then-incumbent Mayor Deirdre Waterman was removed from the August primary ballot due to unresolved campaign finance violations, but continued as a write-in candidate in the primary election.
 She was not successful in that effort.

 In November 2021, Tim Greimel, who previously served as a Michigan State Representative and Oakland County Commissioner in districts that included Pontiac, was elected Mayor in the general election.
 He won with 61.66% of votes, while his general election opponent Alexandria T. Riley received 37.50% of the vote.
 Riley, a frequent candidate for office in Pontiac, previously served as a city employee under Mayor Deirdre Waterman and more recent worked for the Genesee County Land Bank Authority.